psganesh/TestNotes/AWS_Notes.md

 # Management Tools*
 - Cloud watch – Monitoring service
-- Cloudformation – Turning your infrastrure into code (script)
+- Cloud formation – Turning your infrastructure into code (script)
 - CloudTrail – log the changes in the AWS env. (default turned on for 1 week records)
 - Config – monitor the configuration, visual (eg: how on May 4th and 6th)
 - OpsWorks - like EBS, automating (configuring) the env
 - Service Catalog - used by Big companies for Compliance
 - Systems Manager – Managing AWS resources (EC2).
-Eg. patch maintenance - rollout patch to 1000 of EC2 instances.
+Eg. patch maintenance - roll-out patch to 1000 of EC2 instances.
 Group the resources.
 - Trusted Advisor – advice security (eg. port open), risks, capacity
 - Managed services - No need to worry about EC2, Scaling and etc., it helps - New service

-# Media Sevices
+# Media Services
 - invented into 2017 (new)
 - Elastic Transcoder – (old service) resize video to android /ios
 - MediaConvert - File based media transcoding service
 - MediaLive - Live video processing service
-- MediaPackage - protects from internet
+- MediaPackage - protects from Internet
 - MediaStore - store service
 - MediaTailor -